pratcooper/transaction_monitor_system/README.md

 Why: Detect anomalies in user behavior, such as unusually high-value transactions that deviate from the norm.
 This is advanced part of rule#1.

-ML Algorithms Based approaches :
+ML Algorithms Based approaches (Future):
 --------------------------------

 1. Behavioral Profiling: Build user-specific models to predict "normal" behavior based on historical data.